10th Motorized Cavalry Brigade (Poland): Fighting in France

 The unit's history did not, however, end in 1939.
 With the tacit support of Hungarians, most of its soldiers managed to reach France to join the Polish Army led by General Sikorski.
 They fought in France in 1940 as the renamed 10th Armoured Cavalry Brigade.
 During the Fall of France in June 1940 the veterans of "The Black Brigade" were evacuated to Great Britain where they became the core of the Polish 1st Armoured Division formed in February 1942.

 Order of battle

-In Popular Culture
+In popular culture

 A detailed account of the brigade and its actions is a major part of the historical fiction novel A Witness to Gallantry: An American Spy in Poland 1939.